chnm/thatcamp-org/wp-content/plugins/email-users/readme.txt

 == Upgrade Notice ==

 After updating Email Users, visit the Plugin Settings page (Dashboard->Settings->Email Users) and check for any new options.
-Make any necessary ajustments and save the options.
+Make any necessary adjustments and save the options.
 A notice will appear on the Settings page until the options are saved noting that the plugin version has been updated.